GatorEducator/GatorMiner/README.md

 GatorMiner is mainly developed on its web interface with [Streamlit](https://www.streamlit.io) in order to provide fast text analysis and visualizations.

-In order to run Streamlit, type and run the following command in your terminal.
+In order to run the `Streamlit` interface, type and execute the following command in your terminal:

 ```bash
 pipenv run streamlit run streamlit_web.py